 Q: Can I tell my insurance agent that I'm not renting my property in order to obtain insurance?

-A: No, you should not misrepresent facts about your vacation home because if it is discovered or you have a claim, your insurance carrier could drop you and void your coverage.
+A: You should never misrepresent facts about your vacation home.
+If it is discovered that you’re renting and you have a claim, your insurance carrier could deny the claim and/or drop your coverage.

 Q: Do I need to purchase additional insurance if my home or condo is part of an association that has a master insurance policy?

 A: If your association has a master insurance policy or a blanket policy, it likely covers the common grounds and the exterior walls of the building.
-If your condo building is covered by this insurance, your mortgage company will probably not require you to purchase separate insurance, but it is still wise to purchase an additional policy to cover everything inside your condo.
+This leaves the inside of your unit, your personal contents, liability and loss of business income for you to cover, which is where HomeAway Assure™ comes in.

 Q: Should I consider purchasing flood, wind damage or hurricane insurance?